-Chef Julieta Ballesteros and Francisco Decrescenzo recently opened up Tavo in Manhattan’s West Village neighborhood.
+Chef Julieta Ballesteros and Francisco Decrescenzo recently opened up Tavo in NYC’s West Village neighborhood.

 The food here comprises of both Latin-American and Asian flavors in a trendy setting.